-(a) Submit the dispute to resolution to any judicial body of India; or

-(b) Submit the dispute for international conciliation under the Conciliation Rules of the United Nations Commission on International Trade Law.
+- (a) Submit the dispute to resolution to any judicial body of the concerned foreign country; or - (b) Submit the dispute for international conciliation under the Conciliation Rules of the United Nations Commission on International Trade Law.

 In some treaties, there is a provision for conciliation.
 The following provision from India-China BIPA is illustrative: